lrspeiser/DensityDependentMetricModel/docs/paper.md

   | Gaussian (0.5±0.1, 0.7±0.1) | −144.543 ± 0.104    |
   | Broad/flat-like (σ≈10)       | −149.743 ± 1.103    |

-  Conclusion: broadening stellar M/L priors yields only a small change in ER evidence for NGC 3198 under the conservative recipe.
+Conclusion: broadening stellar M/L priors yields only a small change in TFR evidence for NGC 3198 under the conservative recipe.

 Methods note — exact CLI used for the NGC 3198 sensitivity runs